Finding Your Way in the Post-IDFA Storm

-Apple hit the reset button on app marketing with the rollout of iOS 14.5 and its new privacy update.
+Apple IDFA hit the reset button on app marketing with the rollout of the Apple iOS 14.5 update and its new privacy rules.
 Unfortunately, it commenced the devaluation of the iOS Users’ Identifier for Advertisers (IDFA), sending an $80 billion industry into a tizzy.
 While the ad tech industry struggled to make sense of it, Apple did delay the enforcement of the most significant change in the mobile app advertising ecosystem in recent times.

 In a two-part series, we deconstruct this monumental privacy update that has brought about a significant change in the mobile app ecosystem and importantly analyse its implications on marketers.

-So far, IDFA or the Identifier for Advertisers was an innocuous tracking technology, hardly a candidate for causing an upheaval in the advertising and gaming ecosystem, yet that’s what it has turned out to be!
+So far, Apple IDFA, or the Identifier for Advertisers was an innocuous tracking technology, hardly a candidate for causing an upheaval in the advertising and gaming ecosystem, yet that’s what it has turned out to be!

 Simply put, think of IDFA as a mobile version of a web cookie.
 It is a combination of letters and numbers designed to identify a specific iOS device.
 It profiles a user (albeit anonymously) and allows marketers to target advertising to a particular set of users at scale and measure those targeted ads’ performance.
 So even though the IDFA doesn’t provide information such as the Apple user’s name or address, it allows a marketer to check information such as how often they visit your site, which ad networks they frequent, and enables you to retarget them elsewhere.